Wyoming v. Houghton

 Wyoming v.
-Houghton, 526 U.S. 295 (1999), is a United States Supreme Court case which held that absent exigency, the warrantless search of a passenger's container capable of holding the object of a search for which there is probable cause is not a violation of the Fourth Amendment to the United States Constitution, because it is justified under the automobile exception as an effect of the car.
+Houghton, 526 U.S. 295 (1999), is a United States Supreme Court case which held that absent exigency, the warrantless search of a passenger's container capable of holding the object of a search for which there is probable cause is not a violation of the Fourth Amendment to the United States Constitution because it is justified under the automobile exception as an effect of the car.

 Background

-In Houghton, the Supreme Court was confronted with the question of whether the scope of a vehicle exception search included a passenger's purse.
-The car had been stopped by a police officer for a faulty brake light, and the driver was promptly observed to have a syringe in his shirt pocket.
-He admitted he used it to shoot up.
-A backup police car soon arrived, and the passengers were ordered out of the car.
-Ms. Houghton gave a false name.
-While looking through her purse, an officer found her driver's license and, thus, her real name.
-Continuing the search, the officer found a syringe with 60 ccs of methamphetamine.
-Looking at her arms, he saw fresh needle tracks.
-She was arrested.
+On July 23, 1995, a Wyoming Highway Patrol officer stopped a car for speeding and driving with a faulty brake light.
+Three passengers were in the front seat of the car: the driver, David Young, his girlfriend and Sandra Houghton.
+The patrolman noticed a hypodermic syringe in Young's shirt pocket, and Young admitted that he used it to administer illegal drugs.
+Other officers ordered Houghton and the other woman to exit the car and asked them for identification.
+Houghton gave the officers a fake name and claimed to not have any identification.

+Following Young's admission regarding the purpose of the syringe, the first patrolman searched the car's passenger compartment in search of contraband.
+He discovered a purse on the back seat that Houghton identified as her own, and upon searching a wallet inside the purse, he found Houghton's driver's license that revealed her true identity.
+The officer also found a brown pouch in the purse, but Houghton denied that it was hers and claimed to not know why it was in her purse.
+The pouch contained drug paraphernalia and a syringe containing methamphetamine.
+Houghton admitted that she owned a second container found in the purse, which also contained drug paraphernalia and a syringe with an amount of methamphetamine too small to constitute a felony.
+The officer observed fresh track marks on Houghton's arms and placed her under arrest.

-The trial court denied her motion to suppress and she was convicted.
-On appeal, the Wyoming Supreme Court reversed because the officers lacked probable cause to search her purse simply based on the driver's possession of a syringe.
+The trial court denied Houghton's motion to suppress the evidence and she was convicted.
+On appeal, the Wyoming Supreme Court reversed the trial court's decision because the officers lacked probable cause to search her purse based simply on the driver's possession of a syringe.